Major and Minor in Music

 Declaration

-Prior to declaring (on DartWorks) a major, modified major, or minor in music, please complete the Major or Minor Declaration Form (PDF) with your faculty advisor and submit it to the Department Administrator via email.
-Aim to submit this form roughly one term before you plan to officially declare so that the music faculty will have time to collectively discuss and approve your plan.
+Prior to declaring (on DartWorks) a major, modified major, or minor in music, please complete the Music Major or Minor Declaration Form (PDF) in consultation with your faculty advisor and submit it to the Department Administrator via email.
+You are encouraged to submit this form roughly one term before you plan to officially declare so that the music faculty will have time to collectively discuss and approve your plan.

 Music Major